GBora/town-watch/README.md

 You want to easily add your custom validations to the ones allready provided.

-You want to avoid depencies.
+You want to avoid dependences.

 ## WIP